xdpirate/derpy/README.md

 ## Activated functions
 - **Gray** -- Purge all gray items from your bags
+- **LowGray** -- Purge the lowest value gray item slot from your bags
 - **Useless** -- Purge useless items from your bags (Currently [A Guide to Northern Cloth Scavenging] and [Manual: Heavy Frostweave Bandage], as these are items that drop regardless if you know them or don't have the proficiency to learn them
 - **Bag Worth** -- Show the total worth of the items in your bags
 - **Raid Disband** -- Completely disband a raid group you are the leader of